 What it's all about

-This Exploited Land of Iron will protect and conserve some of the most iconic of these monuments and work with land managers to nurture the natural environment that has reclaimed these spaces.
+The Land of Iron project will protect and conserve some of the most iconic of these monuments and work with land managers to nurture the natural environment that has reclaimed these spaces.
 It will document and tell the stories of what life was like for these communities when the landscape looked very different to how it does today.

 The project area covers around 14% of the North York Moors National Park in a sweeping arc from Goathland in the east, following Stephenson’s original rail route north to Grosmont, then westwards along the Esk Valley to Kildale, and finally crossing the Moors south eastwards to reach Rosedale.

 Within this 77 square mile area there is a mix of remarkable built heritage sites, some visually breath-taking such as the calcining kilns and ironstone mines at Rosedale and the ventilation chimney at Warren Moor Mine, and some almost hidden from view, such as Grosmont Ironworks and the mines at Beck Hole and Esk Valley.
-At least 11 of these sites will be conserved and protected, many with improved access for the public.
+These sites will be conserved and protected, many with improved access for the public.

-Wrapped around this built heritage is a patchwork of valuable natural habitats and species that have withstood the industrial exploitation and sometimes found a particular niche in the landscape left behind, such as the nationally important ring ouzel.
-Habitats such as ancient semi-natural woodland, upland hay meadows and salmon rivers will be improved and gaps between sites filled to improve connectivity and help wildlife move more freely.
+Wrapped around this built heritage is a patchwork of valuable habitats and species that have withstood the industrial exploitation and sometimes found a particular niche in the landscape left behind, such as the nationally important ring ouzel.
+Ancient woodland, upland hay meadows and salmon rivers will be improved and gaps between sites filled to improve connectivity and help wildlife move more freely.

 Vision and Aims

-The vision of This Exploited Land of Iron is:
+The vision of the Land of Iron is: